shigeki/node_testpr/doc/api/errors.md

 #### error.errno

-Returns a number corresponding to the **negated** error code, which may be referenced in `man 2 intro`.
+Returns a number or a string corresponding to the **negated** error code, which may be referenced in `man 2 intro`.
 For example, an `ENOENT` error has an `errno` of `-2` because the error code for `ENOENT` is `2`.